 Amounts due from insurance companies.
-We periodically file claims for recovery of environmental remediation costs and property claims with our insurance carriers under our comprehensive liability policies.
-We recognize our insurance recoveries in the period that we assess the likelihood of recovery as being probable.
-At September 30, 2018 and December 31, 2017, we have recognized amounts due from insurance companies of approximately \$3.3 million and \$2.0 million, respectively, representing our best estimate of our probable insurance recoveries.
-During the nine months ended September 30, 2018, we received reimbursements from insurance companies of approximately \$0.3 million.
-During the nine months ended September 30, 2018, we increased our estimate of probable future insurance recoveries by approximately \$1.6 million.
+We periodically file claims for recovery of environmental remediation costs with our insurance carriers under our comprehensive liability policies.
+We recognize our insurance recoveries in the period that we assess the likelihood of recovery as being probable (i.e., likely to occur).
+At March 31, 2018 and December 31, 2017, we have recognized amounts due from insurance companies of approximately \$1.9 million and \$2.0 million, respectively, representing our best estimate of our probable insurance recoveries.
+During the three months ended March 31, 2018, we received reimbursements from insurance companies of approximately \$0.1 million.

 Deposits and other assets.
-At December 31, 2017, deposits and other assets includes a deposit of approximately \$10.2 million paid during the fourth quarter 2017 related to expansion opportunities that closed in the first quarter of 2018 (See Note 3 of Notes to consolidated financial statements).
+At December 31, 2017, Deposits and other assets includes a deposit of approximately \$10.2 million paid during the fourth quarter 2017 related to expansion opportunities that closed in the first quarter of 2018 (See Note 3 of Notes to consolidated financial statements).